muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 Of course, I haven't really been listening to Ethan's speech as I was focused on watching Phanna's movements.

-That and I didn't really feel the need to listen to Ethan's speech that closely since I've heard it countless times before when I was once a teacher in this school and sat through the same exact speech time and time again for years.
+That, and I didn't really feel the need to listen to Ethan's speech that closely since I've heard it countless times before when I was once a teacher in this school and sat through the same exact speech time and time again for years.

 Then again, at the time, the person giving the speech was Aurora which made the speeches easier to sit through, at least for me.